The Richmond Promise Scholarship

 1. Proof of Enrollment: Upload a screenshot of your class schedule for the upcoming term.
 It does not need to be finalized, but if possible, it should clearly show your name, student ID# and/or the name of your school.

 2. Unofficial Transcript: You can find this in your student portal.
-It will have your academic record from every term you have been at your school.
+It will have your academic record from every term you have been at your school, as well as your cumulative GPA and credits earned.

 3. FAFSA Student Aid Report (SAR) or CA Dream Act Application Student Aid Report (CalSAR): You must upload your SAR or CalSAR as a .pdf file.
 You receive your SAR or CalSAR after completing the FAFSA or Dream Act.*